-Article 10.
-Upon motion duly made and seconded and motion made by Ann-Marie Noyes, Library Trustees, it was Unanimously Voted for the Town to re-authorize the establishment of a Library Fines Revolving Account for the Library in accordance with Massachusetts General Laws, Chapter 44, Section 53E 1⁄2 to which shall be deposited monies from overdue fines, damaged and lost books levies, and from which the director may make expenditures for the purpose of replacing damaged or lost materials; expenditure from such fund not to exceed Seven Thousand (\$7,000) Dollars.
+- Article 8.
+To see what amount the Town will vote to raise and appropriate or transfer from available funds for the purpose of funding a collective bargaining agreement with the DPW Union.
+(By the Board of Selectmen) - Article 9.
+To see what amount the Town will vote to raise and appropriate or transfer from available funds for the purpose of funding a collective bargaining agreement with the Clerical Union.
+(By the Board of Selectmen) - Article 10.
+To see if the Town will vote to re-authorize the establishment of a Library Fines Revolving Account for the Library in accordance with Massachusetts General Laws, Chapter 44, Section 53E 1⁄2 to which shall be deposited monies from overdue fines, damaged and lost books levies, and from which the director may make expenditures for the purpose of replacing damaged or lost materials; expenditure from such fund not to exceed Seven Thousand (\$7,000) Dollars, or take any other action relative thereto.